MicrosoftDocs/azure-stack-docs/AKS-Hybrid/secure-communication.md

 ### Renew certificates for worker nodes

 For worker nodes, failed certificate renewals are logged by the *certificate-renewal-worker* pod.
-If the certificate renewal continues to fail on a worker node, and the certificates expire, the node will be removed, and a new worker node will be created in its place.
+If the certificate renewal continues to fail on a worker node, and the certificates expire, the node is removed, and a new worker node is created in its place.

 Here's an example of viewing the logs for the pod with the prefix *certificate-renewal-worker*: